Percival Puggina

 Percival Oliveira Puggina (born in Santana do Livramento, state of Rio Grande do Sul, Brazil, on December 17, 1944) is a Brazilian politician, architect, writer and journalist.

 Biography

-Son of Adolfo Puggina and Eloah Oliveira, he is an expert in he Catholic Church's Social Doctrine, being one of the greatest critics of Liberation Theology.
+Son of Adolfo Puggina and Eloah Oliveira, he is an expert in the Catholic Church's Social Doctrine, being one of the greatest critics of Liberation Theology.
 He created the Tarso Dutra Foundation for Political Studies and Public Administration, an organ of the Progressive Party.
 He also participated in the series Brasil Paralelo.
 He is a member of the Rio-Grandense Academy of Letters.

 Since the 1980s, he also devoted himself to literary activity and the political chronicle, writing weekly for hundreds of newspapers, magazines, websites and blogs throughout the country.
 It has published thousands of texts and essays since then.
 In 2002, he created the company Texto e Contexto Comunicação Ltda., of which he is a director.
 In 2014 he left the Progressive Party.